Film Career Finder

 Executive Producers are the vital go-between for investors, studios, production companies, production creatives, and more.
 They will be the person others will look to for answers on how project dollars are being spent–especially if a production is running behind schedule or going over budget.

-As a result, EPs must be comfortable being in constant communication with other high-level individuals on a project, as well as having sometimes difficult conversations about money matters.
+As a result, EPs must be comfortable being in constant communication with other high-level individuals on a project, or sometimes multiple projects, as well as having sometimes difficult conversations about money matters.

 Lastly, Executive Producers must know how the world of film and/or television works.
 Who should get paid what.
 Where to cut expenses.
 How a project might translate on a global stage.